 VH-XZP is painted in a special 'retro' colour scheme featuring the iconic ochre colour scheme first introduced by Qantas in 1967.

-Sincere thanks again to local plane spotter 'JM' for taking the time to capture and send through these great photos taken under very trying weather conditions!
+Sincere thanks again to local plane spotter 'JM' for taking the time to capture and send through these great photos taken under very trying weather conditions in Mackay!